IntegralDefense/ACE/docs/analyst-orientation.rst

 .. figure:: _static/example-alert-in-gueue.png
    :align: center

-Let's open the Alert and take a look at the Analysis Overview section to see the results ACE brought us.
+Let's open the Alert and look at the Analysis Overview section to see the results ACE brought us.
 In the case of email Alerts like this one, the 'email.rfc882' file is what ACE was given when told to create this Alert.
 FYI, every ACE email alert will have a root level file observable named ‘email.rfc882’.

 Under that email.rfc882 file observable you will see the output of the Email Analysis module, and underneath Email Analysis you will see where ACE discovered more observables, such as, the email addresses.

 .. figure:: _static/analysis-overview-jdoe.png

 With respect to this Alert, ACE even rendered us a visual image of the emails HTML.
-How convienient.. and, I didn't purchase anything, so this email seems aweful suspicious.
+How convenient... and, I didn't purchase anything, so this email seems awful suspicious.
 Note, we can also view or download that 'email.rfc822.unknown_text_html_000' file by using the dropdown next to it.

 Scrolling down on the same alert from the example above, we see the ‘URL Extraction Analysis’ found some URL observables.
-More over, we see that ACE found additional observables in the analysis output of those url observables.
+Moreover, we see that ACE found additional observables in the analysis output of those URL observables.
 Specifically, ACE downloaded that '66524177012457.zip' file and extracted it to reveal an executable named '66524177012457.exe'.

 .. figure:: _static/url-extraction-analysis-zip-exe-jdoe.png

 Hm, this email doesn't seem friendly at all.
 Perhaps that malicious tag was onto something... where did that Tag come from?
-Oh, it's next to the md5 observable of the file, which I know ACE checks VT for, and one of the analysis resutls under that md5 observable shows the VT result summary.
+Oh, it's next to the md5 observable of the file, which I know ACE checks VT for, and one of the analysis results under that md5 observable shows the VT result summary.
 Got it.
 Definitely Malicious.
 Someone should do something about this.

 We got another Email Alert
 ++++++++++++++++++++++++++

-Here, a snarky analyst reviews a False Positive email Alert and harps on how QUICKLY we should be able to disposition it.
+Here, a snarky analyst reviews a False Positive Email Alert and harps on how QUICKLY we should be able to disposition it.